 Music and drama in the undergrowth

-And suspended in webs among tangled vegetation, brightly-decorated wasp spiders are lying in wait, hoping to catch some of these miniature musicians.
+And suspended in webs among tangled vegetation, brightly decorated wasp spiders are lying in wait, hoping to catch some of these miniature musicians.
 When they do, they roll them up in a bundle of silk to eat later!
-The bright black and yellow stripes of this spider fools potential predators into thinking it might be a stinging insect, so they leave it alone.
+The bright black and yellow stripes of these spiders fool potential predators into thinking it might be a stinging insect, so they leave it alone.